eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_helm.md

 date: 2022-05-09T13:43:25+05:30
 weight: 80
 description: >
-  Learn how to prepare a Helm chart for the deployment of a _Vehicle App_.
+  Learn how to prepare a Helm chart for the deployment of a _Vehicle App_ in a Kubernetes cluster.
 aliases:
   - /docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_helm.md
   - /tutorial_how_to_deploy_a_vehicle_app_with_helm.md